Australasian Journal of Educational Technology

 Research in Learning Technology, published by the Association for Learning Technology (ALT)impact factor, the journal has consistently ranked in the top quartiles of both the Education (Q1) and Computer Science Applications (Q2) categories as of 2023, highlighting its significance and influence in the academic community.
 The journal is committed to disseminating high-quality research and practical insights that bridge the gap between technology and pedagogy, making it an essential resource for researchers, educators, and practitioners alike.
 The Scopus rankings further emphasize its reputation, placing it in the top 10% of social sciences education journals.
 As an open-access journal, Research in Learning Technology ensures that its valuable content is freely accessible, empowering a global audience to drive innovation in learning technology.
 Whether you are a seasoned researcher or a student exploring this dynamic field, this journal serves as a vital platform for sharing knowledge and advancing the discourse in learning technologies.

-International Journal of Technology in Education
+International Journal of Education and Information Technologies

-Exploring the Future of Learning and Technology
+Bridging the Gap between Learning and Technology

 Journal of Teaching and Learning